xieyuheng/cell-complex/docs/a-recursive-combinatorial-description-of-cell-complex.md

 the cell in matrix encode the orientation of the incidence relation.

 For example,
-- for incidence relation between edges and points (i.e. graph theory),
+- for incidence relation between edges and vertexes (i.e. graph theory),
   values of incidence matrix are 1-cells (which can be encoded by `+1` or `-1`),
 - for incidence relation between bodies and edges,
   values of incidence matrix are 2-cells,